 Associate Director for Programming Hispanic Theological Initiative and Assistant Professor of Evangelism and Mission at Austin Presbyterian Theological Seminary

 Field of Study: Church History

-João Chaves is Assistant Director for Programming at the Hispanic Theological Initiative.
+João Chaves is Associate Director for Programming at the Hispanic Theological Initiative.
 João graduated with an MTS from George W. Truett Theological Seminary and received his Ph.D. in religion from Baylor University.
 He has presented and published his research broadly both in English and Portuguese.
 His academic articles were published by peer-reviewed journals such as The International Journal of Latin American Religions, The Journal of Reformed Theology, Political Theology, Perspectives in Religious Studies, and Baptist History and Heritage Journal.
 João has served as the Unit Chair for Latinx Religions at the AAR Southwest since 2018 and is currently a member of the Commission on Racial, Gender, and Economic Justice of the Baptist World Alliance, 2020-2025 Quinquennium.
 He is the author of the books Evangelicals and Liberation Revisited (Wipf and Stock, 2013), O Racismo na História Batista Brasileira (Novos Diálogos, 202), and Migrational Religion: Context and Creativity in the Latinx Diaspora (Baylor University Press, 2021).
 João is also finalizing two additional manuscripts, The Global Mission of the Jim Crow South (Mercer University Press, forthcoming 2022) and Southern Missions, Christian Education, and Violence Across Borders (under consideration with University of Tennessee Press).